SmartBeansGoe/smartbeans-content/README.md

     }
 ]
 ```

 Attributes for:

 - pants: "on-top"
 - shirts: "no-pants"

 6. Make a pull request.

 ## Updating an existing outfit

 If an outfit, i.e. the corresponding SVG file, has been changed, the following command must be executed:

 ```
 python update-outfits-json.py
 ```

 ## Adding new Achievement

+## LICENSE

+Copyright (c) 2021 Ole Umlauft, Johanna Danielzik and other contributors
+Creator of the SVG is Johanna Danielzik and contributers.

+All SVG files of this repository are provided under the CC-BY-4.0 License.
+See [LICENSE](https://github.com/SmartBeansGoe/smartbeans-content/blob/main/LICENSE_SVG) for the full text.
+All code files of this repository are provided under the MIT License.
+See [LICENSE](https://github.com/SmartBeansGoe/smartbeans-content/blob/main/LICENSE) for the full text.